Toast

 Do not use Toast for:

-- Blocking errors
+- blocking errors

-- Field-level form validation
+- field-level validation

-- Onboarding flows
+- onboarding flows

-- Persistent notification centers
+- persistent notification centers

-Use Alert, EmptyState, or dedicated patterns instead.
+Use Alert, EmptyState, Dialog, or a dedicated pattern instead.